dreamfactorysoftware/platform-wiki/technical-documentation/API-Events-overview.md

 ### REST Events

-REST events are generated automatically by inbound REST calls to the server.
+REST events are dynamically generated automatically by inbound REST calls to the server.
 The format of these event names is `service.method.event` where event is either `pre_process`, `post_process`, and `after_data_format`.

+Some examples are:

+  * user.get.pre_process
+  * db.

 > This is **beta documentation**.
 More (or less) events may be available in the future.
 For instance, we may do away with `after_data_format` before release.
 Be aware.

 ### Platform Events